Does this sound familiar?

 There’s an easier way

-Now when you’ve got a team collaboration account on SurveyMonkey you can take advantage of our new commenting feature.
-Finally, all your stakeholders can put all their feedback all in the same place.
+Our new commenting feature is now open to all SurveyMonkey users, which means all your stakeholders can finally put all their feedback all in the same place.

 Commenting allows you to know exactly where in your survey people have issues and why because you’ll all be on the same page—literally.